Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Numerical Experiments

 for all $i$ and $j$.

-In the numerical experiments, we consider three settings to examine the performance of the proposed method under different true regression coefficient vectors, correlations among covariates, error variances, and sample sizes.
+In the numerical experiments, we consider three settings to examine the performance of BFN under different true regression coefficient vectors, correlations among covariates, error variances, and sample sizes.
 We consider the following three cases:

-\begin{itemize} \item[] Case 1: $\bm{\theta}^*=(\bm{3}_5^\top,\bm{5}_5^\top,\bm{3}_5^\top,\bm{5}_5^\top)^\top$, $\rho=0$, $\sigma=0.5$, and $n=20,40,60,80,100$. \item[] Case 2: $\bm{\theta}^*=(\bm{0}_{140}^\top,\bm{-1.5}_5^\top,\bm{1.5}_5^\top)^\top$, $\rho=0.5$, $\sigma=0.5$, and $n=50,70$. \item[] Case 3: $\bm{\theta}^*=(\bm{0}_{495}^\top,\bm{3}_5^\top)^\top$, $\rho=0$, $\sigma=0.5$, and $n=100,200$. \end{itemize} Roughly speaking, Case 1 corresponds to the low-dimensional setting, while Cases 2 and 3 correspond to the high-dimensional setting.
+\begin{itemize} \item[] Case 1: $\bm{\theta}^*=(\bm{3}_5^\top, \bm{5}_5^\top, \bm{3}_5^\top, \bm{5}_5^\top)^\top$, $\rho=0,0.5$, $\sigma=0.5$, and $n=20, 40, 60, 80, 100$. \item[] Case 2: $\bm{\theta}^*=(\bm{0}_{140}^\top, \bm{-1.5}_5^\top, \bm{1.5}_5^\top)^\top$, $\rho=0,0.5$, $\sigma=0.5$, and $n=50, 70$. \item[] Case 3: $\bm{\theta}^*=(\bm{0}_{495}^\top, \bm{3}_5^\top)^\top$, $\rho=0,0.5$, $\sigma=0.5$, and $n=100, 200$. \end{itemize} Roughly speaking, Case 1 corresponds to the low-dimensional setting, while Cases 2 and 3 correspond to the high-dimensional setting.

 For comparison, we consider Fused Lasso (FL) \citep{tibshirani2005fusedlasso}, Bayesian Fused Lasso (BFL) \citep{Kyung2010BayesFusedLasso}, Bayesian Fused Lasso via Horseshoe Prior (BFLH) \citep{kakikawa2023bayesian}, and Bayesian Fused Lasso via Spike-and-slab (BFLSS) \citep{wu2021variable}.
 Since BFLSS did not yield stable results in the high-dimensional setting, it is included only in the comparison for Case 1.

 For FL, the regularization parameter was selected by using the \texttt{penalized} package in R. For the hyperparameters of the Gamma distributions in BFL and BFLH, we set the shape and rate parameters to 1 and 10, respectively, so that the resulting prior distribution would be relatively flat and weakly informative.
 This setting is also recommended in \citet{Kyung2010BayesFusedLasso}.
-On the other hand, for the proposed method, the hyperparameters were set to $A=B=1,\ \phi=\psi=1$.
+On the other hand, for BFN, the hyperparameters were set to $A=B=1, \ \phi=\psi=1$.

-BFL, BFLH, BFLSS, and the proposed method were all implemented by using Gibbs sampling.
+BFL, BFLH, BFLSS, and BFN were all implemented by using Gibbs sampling.
 The number of posterior samples was set to 8000, and the first 2000 samples were discarded as burn-in.

 To evaluate estimation accuracy, we use the mean squared error (MSE), defined by

 where $\hat{\bm{\theta}}$ denotes an estimator of the regression coefficient vector $\bm{\theta}$.
 We also use the prediction squared error (PSE) to evaluate predictive performance.
 The PSE is defined by